Women’s education and CAI programming: What does the future hold?

 Will Central Asia Institute continue to work in Afghanistan?

-CAI and our partners are working hard to adapt to the situation on the ground to meet the most urgent needs of the Afghan communities we’ve long served.
+Right now, the greatest concern is the humanitarian situation as described above.
+CAI and our partners are working hard to meet the most urgent needs of the Afghan communities we’ve long served.
 We’re fortunate to work directly through local Afghan partners, who can tell us what they’re seeing and hearing as conditions on the ground change.
-These organizations have a history of working in districts under Taliban control and have experience safely and effectively delivering education and other forms of assistance.
+These organizations have a history of working in districts under Taliban control and have experience safely and effectively delivering humanitarian and development assistance.
 With their guidance and support, we will continue to do all we can to address the needs of those who have been impacted by this crisis.

 Although our programs may require modification, or stop and start, we’re committed to standing with our Afghan sisters and brothers for as long as we’re able.
 Their bravery and determination to fight for a better future for themselves and their children motivate and inspire us daily.